How will I know if a heatwave is coming?

 What is a heatwave?

 The Bureau defines a heatwave as three or more days in a row when both daytime and night-time temperatures are unusually high—in relation to the local long-term climate and the recent past.
-For each part of Australia, we compare the forecast maximum and minimum temperatures for each three-day period in the coming week (e.g. Monday–Wednesday, Tuesday–Thursday, and so on) to the 'normal' temperatures expected for that location at that time of year, and to observed temperatures over the last 30 days.
+There is no single temperature threshold for a heatwave in Australia.
+For each part of the country, we compare the forecast maximum and minimum temperatures for each three-day period in the coming week (e.g. Monday–Wednesday, Tuesday–Thursday) to the 'normal' temperatures expected for that location at that time of year, and to observed temperatures over the last 30 days.

 Hot days without hot nights allow some recovery from each day’s heat, but if the temperature stays high overnight then the maximum will be reached earlier in the following day and will last longer.
-When high night and daytime temperatures persist over a period of time, heat stress becomes a critical factor in human survival and infrastructure resilience.
+When unusually high night and daytime temperatures persist, heat stress becomes a critical factor in human survival and infrastructure resilience.

 - Low-intensity heatwaves are the most common—most people are able to cope with this level of heat.